 3 Steps to Qualify for Social Security Disability After Your Stroke

-Many people who cannot work after their strokes do qualify for disability benefits.
-Below are the three things every claims examiner looks for before approving your application.
+Many people who cannot work after their strokes do qualify for benefits.
+Below are the three things every claims examiner looks for before awarding you these payments.

 Step 1: Work History